selimozdemir/todo-app-spring-react/README.md

 # TodoListApp
-This application is developed with spring rest framework and react.
+This application is developed with spring rest framework, elastic search, hibernate, react & redux libraries.
-Basically, you can create, delete, edit, search and sort the task list according to the criteria you specify.
+Basically, you can create dependent tasks, delete, edit, search and sort the task list according to the criteria you specify.

 ## Briefly